 On many occasions World Nomads has provided me with reliable insurance cover for travel in Latin America and the rest of the world.

-If backpacking in Ecuador, make sure you take a look at my backpacking resources list as it could help you decide what to carry with you.
+If backpacking in Ecuador, take a look at my backpacking resources list to help you decide what to carry with you.

 Things to do in Guayaquil

 If you’re backpacking Ecuador and looking for more ideas on where to go, leave no stone unturned.